ObedAdhi/simple-todo-app/Readme.md

 - controller for task (create, read all, sort by date, sort by priority, sort by desc, update, change status, delete) (handled by scafold)
 - controller for user (register, login) (handled by scaffold)
 - hashing password (bcrypt)
+- how to create new route

 ### Client
 - Initialization (using Vue cli)
+- register
+- log in

 ## List of used command